 PAL and PAL Express have different websites, thanks to Google for the information.
 Formerly known as sister companies and now have merged, these two seemingly separate entities allow booking for the same local destination in their separate websites.
 However, booking with PAL at philippineairlines.com will not give an option to add additional baggage.
 So if you are carrying more than 10 kg check-in baggage, make sure to book with PAL Express website at flypalexpress.com.
 Any additional bag or excess weight can be paid in advance while booking and 4 hours after booking.
 Here is the list of the fees from PAL Express website.

 PAL prepaid baggage fees

 Small bag 15 kg — Php200

 Sports Equipment — as low as Php 1000 per passenger per flight

 PAL Customer Care is rubbish

 I can rave about the comfort of PAL airbuses but sadly, their customer service sucks.
 Last year when I went home to Palawan I made the silly mistake of booking my flight thru philippineairlines.com.
 Despite my asking information about the excess baggage from a frequent-flier friend, I didn’t find the link nor the information about the “other website”.
 So I made an overseas call to their customer care and was told that PAL does not allow prepaid excess baggage.
 Probably implying that I have to pay at the check-in counter, he didn’t give any other information.
 Surprisingly, a lot of PAL customers are let down by their lousy, substandard customer care.
 Too bad.
-They should be axed for their rude and unpleasant behaviour.
+Those customer representatives should be axed for their rude and unpleasant behavior.